 The company’s dedication to engineering advancement is like no other, you only have to take a look at their Formula 1 team’s success in recent years to see that.

-And although you won’t likely be tackling the winding chicanes of Silverstone, the technology they use is passed down to their regular road-going vehicles to enhance your driving experience.
+And although you won’t likely be tackling the winding tracks of Silverstone, the technology they use is passed down to their regular road-going vehicles to enhance your driving experience.

 New Mercedes Every Few Years

 If you’re looking to lease a Mercedes-Benz, it’s likely you appreciate quality and prestige.
 And when you choose to lease, you can ensure you stay up to date with the latest advancements and designs by renewing your vehicle every few years.